WVUHPC/2018-Lesson_2/_episodes/07-cython.md

  Total number of primes found: 3001133
- Funtion return: 3001133
+ Function return: 3001133

 real    0m35.606s
 user    0m35.560s
 sys    0m0.052s
 ~~~
 {: .output}

-From above you see that it takes 35 seconds to compute the prime numbers up to 50 million, there are several reasons for that extreme long execution time, we are using an interpreted language, we are using python's lists instead of an library
+From above, you see that it takes 35 seconds to compute the prime numbers up to 50 million, there are several reasons for that extreme long execution time, we are using an interpreted language, we are using python's lists instead of a library
 like numpy and we are using python's loops instead of vectorized operations again using numpy.

-Lets explore what we can do easily with Cython to improve that figure.
+Let us explore what we can do easily with Cython to improve that figure.
 We start copying `sieve.py` as `sieve_ct.pyx` and adding this to the first line of the new file:

 ~~~